c7/c7.se/site/about.markdown

 title: About
 ---

-# About me, and the company
+# About me and the company

 ## Me